ozkayas/wordle_flutter/README.md

 Built-in keyboard is forked from pub.dev and converted to Turkish Q Type.

 ## Potential improvements
-- Localization settings for EN, DE, etc. .
+- Localizations for EN, DE, etc. .
 - Dark Theme
 - Decoupling the Turkish keyboard as a separate package and publish it on pub.dev